A Fresh Viewpoint

 In 2012, Ms. Thornburg and Pendleton have made it official with a new co-brand, Pendleton by Lindsey Thornburg.
 The new collection is available early fall in specialty boutiques, the Pendleton Home Store in Portland, Oregon, online and in the Pendleton Home catalog.

 “We have been watching Lindsey since first meeting her in 2007,” says Robert Christnacht, Pendleton’s Home Division manager.
 “She honors the Pendleton fabric with her creative cloak designs.”

 Lindsey is just as excited to be working with Pendleton.
 “It is an honor to be working with a company that is over 100 years old and incorporates Native American ideals.
 I am inspired by them, and love their American fabrics.”
-Lindsey adds, “Look at the Chief Joseph image (referring to the famed Native American Chief wrapped in a Pendleton blanket).
+Lindsey adds, “Look at the Chief Joseph image.
 The photo expresses the same idea; a blanket covering for practical reasons.
 I give the blanket sleeves, adding a modern twist on how they would want a blanket to be used.”